iPhone 12 Pro and iPhone 12 Pro Max

 The all-glass front and textured glass back are sandwiched between a shiny, surgical-grade stainless steel frame in colors that match the back glass.
 The front of the iPhone 12 Pro and Pro Max have slimmer bezels, but there continues to be a notch at the front to house the TrueDepth Camera, a speaker, and a microphone.

 There are antenna bands at the top and sides of the phone, along with the standard power button on the right and volume buttons on the left.
-Underneath the power button, there's a new 5G mmWave antenna, but this is a feature limited to the U.S. models that have mmWave support. iPhones in other countries will not have this antenna.
+Underneath the power button, there's a new 5G mmWave antenna, but this is a feature limited to the U.S. models that have mmWave support. iPhones in other countries do not have this antenna. iPhones purchased in European countries have regulatory information etched into the side.

 At the bottom of the iPhone 12 Pro models there are speaker holes and built-in microphones, along with a Lightning port that supports charging over Lightning, and the SIM slot has been moved to the left.